amsheth/Image_to_COE/README.md

 5) Run ```python main.py```.
 6) Follow the instructions in the terminal.
 There are two provided images to try out: ```cat.jpg``` and ```butterfly.jpg```.
 7) Look at the output image in the generated folder and verify that your chosen settings look okay.
+8) In the IP Catalog look up "Block Memory Generator" under Memories and Storage Elements.
+9) Change the Component name to ...\_example, Memory Type to Single Port Rom and Port A Width and Depth according to what the Image has generated.
+Disable the Enable Port Type.
+10) Add the generated .COE file in the Other Options page.
+You do not need to fill the remaining Memory Locations.
-8) Add the generated .COE file and three .sv files (rom, palette, and example) to your Vivado project.
+11) Load the three .sv files (rom, palette, and example) to your Vivado project.
-9) Instantiate the example module in your project, connect all the signals, compile, program, and verify that you see your generated image on the screen!
+12) Instantiate the example module in your project, connect all the signals, compile, program, and verify that you see your generated image on the screen!

 # Generated Files: